 DBT OC Blog

-Posted by Kati McCormick, ASW in News
+Posted by Kati McCormick, ASW in Benefits of DBT

 Woohoo, you’re going to Disneyland!
 With all of your family!
 Or all of your friends!
 All with demands and opinions and expectations!
 It’s going to be fun, right?!
 Everyone’s saying it will be.
 But when it’s over, you feel like you’ve spent more time deciding what ride to do next or where to eat than actually doing anything, you are sunburnt, there have been arguments, tears, fighting, storming off, you’ve swallowed back retorts to at least 15 invalidating statements, and you firmly believe that people should have to pass a test and obtain a license to operate a scooter.
 What happened?